USB-IF Compliance Updates

 Edge Rate(max) = (3.3V * 0.8)/75e-9 = 35.2V/us

-The actual edge rates are measured within the limits of the inner vertical eye of the far-end template for each test type.
+The actual slew rates are measured within the limits of the inner vertical eye of the far-end template for each test type.
+This method eliminates the subjective location of the vertical measurement points of the 10/90 method since a fixed voltage range is used.

-This method eliminates the variable location of the vertical measurement points of the 10/90 method since a fixed voltage range is used.
-Including this measurement in the Matlab scripts provides a common measurement method and should result in more consistent results between test equipment manufacturers, test facilities and USB-IF compliance workshops.
+Note that the calculations use the relaxed edge rate values of 300ps and 100ps for high-speed signaling.
+Calculating slew rates in USBET20 provides a common measurement method and should result in more consistent results between test equipment manufacturers, test facilities and USB-IF compliance workshops.

 Top